PedityOfficial/Pedity-Platform/Roadmap to Beta.md

 More subsequent information will be added based on future releases.

 ## Contact
-In case of any queries, contact us a t.me/pedity
+In case of any queries, contact us at t.me/pedity